jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-If the issue property tag is present in the relevant resource record set for a domain name, it is a request that certificate issuers perform CAA issue restriction processing for the domain name and grant authorization to specific certificate issuers.
+If the issue property tag is present in the relevant resource record set for a domain name, it is a request that certificate issuers

+1. Perform CAA issue restriction processing for the domain name, and
+2. Grant authorization to issue certificates containing that domain name to the holder of the issuer-domain-name or a party acting under the explicit authority of the holder of the issuer-domain-name.

 The CAA issue property value has the following sub-syntax (specified in ABNF as per {{!RFC5234}}).